Von Hippel-Lindau Syndrome

 cell growth and cell death.
 Both copies of a tumor suppressor gene must be changed,

 or mutated, before a person will develop cancer.
-In about 80% of VHL cases, the first
+In about 4 in 5 VHL cases, the first

 mutation is inherited from either the mother or the father.
 It is present in all cells

-tumor(s) will develop depends on where (in which cell type) the second mutation happens.
+depends on where (in which cell type) the second mutation happens.
+For example, if

-For example, if the second mutation is in the retina, then a retinal hemangioblastoma
+the second mutation is in the retina, then a retinal hemangioblastoma may develop.

-may develop.
 If it is in the adrenal gland, then a pheochromocytoma may develop.
-The
+The process of

-process of tumor development actually needs mutations in multiple growth control genes.
+tumor development actually needs mutations in multiple growth control genes.
+Loss

-Loss of both copies of the VHL gene is just the first step in the process.
-What causes these additional mutations
+of both copies of the VHL gene is just the first step in the process.
+What causes

-is unknown.
-Possible causes include chemical, physical, or biological environmental
+these additional mutations is unknown.
+Possible causes include chemical, physical,

-Some individuals who have inherited a germline VHL mutation never develop cancer.
+Some people who have inherited a germline VHL mutation never develop cancer.
+This

 of the gene and start the process of tumor formation.
 This can make the cancer appear

 to skip generations in a family.
 But, in reality, the mutation is present.
-Individuals with
+People

-a VHL mutation, regardless of whether they develop cancer, have a 50/50 chance to
+with a VHL mutation, regardless of whether they develop cancer, have a 50/50 chance

-pass the mutation on to each of their children.
-About 20% of VHL cases are new mutations,
+to pass the mutation on to each of their children.
+About 1 in 5 VHL cases are new

 It is also important to remember that the VHL gene is not located on the sex chromosomes.